-The Alaska Children’s Trust Grant Cycle is not currently accepting applications.
+The Alaska Children’s Trust Grant Cycle is not currently accepting applications at this time.

 The Alaska Children’s Trust (ACT) supports a two-generation methodology in our work to ensure children grow up in safe, stable and nurturing environments.
 ACT recognizes parents are their children’s first and most important teachers, and that investment in strong parenting is a critical strategy for ensuring that all children grow up thriving.